NotTheDeveloper/JDA-Commons/docs/index.md

 ```
 <br>

-> Indicates that a user context command was used.
+> Indicates that a user context-command was used.
 >
-> Returns: The user context interaction event
+> Returns: The user-context-interaction-event
 > <br>Annotation: **NotNull**
 ```swift
 getUserContext()
 ```
 <br>

-> Indicates that a message context command was used.
+> Indicates that a message context-command was used.
 >
-> Returns: The message context interaction event
+> Returns: The message-context-interaction-event
 > <br>Annotation: **NotNull**
 ```swift
 getMessageContext()